Compulsory special needs school

 - pupils who are deaf or have a hearing impairment together with a development disorder and for pupils who have congenital or acquired deaf-blindness.

-How do you apply to the special school?
+How do you apply to the compulsory special needs school?

-You send the application to the National Agency for Special Needs Education and Schools (SPSM), which decides if a pupil is to be admitted to the special school.
+You send the application to the National Agency for Special Needs Education and Schools (SPSM), which decides if a pupil is to be admitted to the compulsory special needs school.

-The application to a special school in years 1-10 is submitted via the National Agency for Special Needs Education and Schools (SPSM).
+The application to a compulsory special needs school in years 1-10 is submitted via the National Agency for Special Needs Education and Schools (SPSM).

 In school, the pupil continuously receives information about what he or she has learned in relation to the teaching objectives.